-X.509 v3 is supported and used for all certificates related to the GOV-CA (see table in clause 7.1).
+X.509 v3 is supported and used for all certificates (see table in clause 7.1).

 7.1.2 Certificate extensions

 X.509 v3 extensions are supported and used as indicated in the certificates profiles as described in Algeria PKI - Certificate Templates (see table in clause 7.1).